Alex427427427/infinite_portrait/README.md

 (NOTE: some antivirus may autoprotect and remove the .exe file.
 		Search up how to whitelist a folder containg this repo, for your particular antivirus software.)

+(NOTE: if on linux, the OS actually performs the computations efficiently enough
+	to accurately reflect the set time.sleep.
+My current time.sleep is adjusted for Windows running speed.
+You may adjust it as you see fit.
+	The code can be found in infinite_depth_portrait_for_muse.py.
+	As a rule of thumb, linux will be faster than windows by a lot so to achieve the same framerate, time.sleep should be set higher on linux than on windows.)

 HOW TO RUN WITHOUT USING .EXE: